-Fun Palaces supports communities across the UK to co-create local cultural events.
-This year's Fun Palaces weekend is 5-6 October, and your music group can take part.
+Fun Palaces supports communities across the UK to co-create local cultural events, and your gorup can take part.
 Stella Duffy, Fun Palaces Co-Director, explains.

 What is a Fun Palace?